-In line with our whole school RULER approach we will ensure that there are suitable learning consequences if a child reaches Stage 4 or earlier if deemed necessary by staff.
+In line with our whole school RULER approach, we will ensure that there are suitable learning consequences if a child reaches Stage 4 or earlier if deemed necessary by staff.
 These will be based upon restorative principles and 'learning' consequences.

-As a guide, teachers may use some of these learning consequences based on the RULER mood meter Image to be edited:
+As a guide, teachers may use some of these learning consequences based on the RULER mood meter: